StudioEtrange/rodbc-install/README.md

 _NOTE : This script will test if build tools are installed on your system and will try to install them.
 You should bypass this step and install build tools by yourself if needed_

+## Dependencies

+RODBC package have unixodbc library has dependency

 ## Usage of RODBC